chrisdoc/thesis/thesis.md

 data for the calculation.
 The angle is needed to separate sector antennas which are mounted on the same cell tower.

-### Coverage Planning
+#### Coverage Prediction

 Because the developed system is based on handover point estimation, an accurate approximation of the coverage area is needed.
 Besides Voronoi tessellation, a network planning tool is used.
 The network planning tool not only takes the location of the cell site but also the physical characteristics into account.
-The physical characteristics are the
-following:
+Characteristics taken into account by the network planning tool are:

 -   Digital Elevation Model